Wally West: Blackest Night

-During the Blackest Night, Wally West assists Barry Allen in spreading the word to every hero on Earth about the rise of the Black Lantern Corps.
-When Black Hand brings back Nekron, Barry is attacked by an army of Black Lanterns, while struggling to fight them off, Wally comes to his rescue, bringing with him the Justice League & Teen Titans, Bart Allen, the Kid Flash, among them.
+During Blackest Night, Wally West assists Barry Allen in spreading the word to every hero on Earth about the rise of the Black Lantern Corps.
+When Black Hand brings back Nekron, Barry is attacked by an army of Black Lanterns, while struggling to fight them off, Wally comes to his rescue, bringing with him the Justice League and Teen Titans, Bart Allen, the Kid Flash, among them.
 The three Flashes fight their way through Black Lanterns and charge at Nekron.
 Before they can strike, the Black Lantern Guardian Scar attacks them, attempting to convince them into becoming Black Lanterns.
 Right after, Hal Jordan and the leaders of the seven Lantern Corps arrive to assist.
 The heroes attack the Black Lanterns, but when Black Hand reanimates Batman's corpse as a Black Lantern, the resulting emotional shock allows the Black Lantern rings to latch onto the resurrected heroes, transforming Superman, Superboy, Wonder Woman, Green Arrow, Black Canary, and Kid Flash into Black Lanterns.
 Black Lantern Bart Allen attacks Barry Allen, and the two brawl for a moment before Wally fights him off.
 A pair of Black Lantern Rings then lock onto Barry and Hal.
 Wally flees with Barry, with Barry telling him to stay and protect himself and Bart.
 Barry and Hal then flee the scene to avoid becoming Black Lanterns.